Our Mission and Purpose

 • Raising money and awarding grants to organizations that address those issues pertinent to women, girls and their families; and

-• Adopting methods that will promote inclusiveness and diversity in both giving and grant making.
+• Adopting methods that will promote inclusivity and diversity in both giving and grant making.

 Our work is informed by these values: